 Now that you have ideas of alternative sources for fabrics, let’s get into the best places to get fabric cheap or where to find items to repurpose.

-Garage Sales and Estate Sales
+1. Garage Sales and Estate Sales

 In this digital age, the best thing about estate sales is many places post pictures and item descriptions online.

 Even if you don’t find a fabric stash ready for the taking, consider looking through the linens section and the closet to find cheap items to repurpose.